storacha/specs/w3-provider.md

 In the future we plan to define a set of `provider` capabilities that will allow an author to specify the capabilities it provides, terms of service and various other details.

 In the meantime, publishing providers is not supported.
 However, existing providers do impose specific terms and limitations.
-For example, the following terms are imposed by `did:web:free.web3.storage` provider:
+For example, the following terms are imposed by `did:web:web3.storage:plan:free` provider:

 1. Provided `store/*` capabilities are limited to 5GiB of storage.
 2. Agent MUST specify `nb.consumer` in [`provider/get`] invocation to enforce single consumer space per user limitation.
-3. Invocation MUST be issued by an [account][] identifier
+3. Invocation MUST be issued by a [`did:mailto`] identifier

 ##### `provider/add`